Highest1-YearGIC Ratesmaple leaf

 The History of Quebec Provincial Income Taxes

 In recent Quebecois history, Jean Charest (Liberal) became Premier in 2003.
 Charest introduced modest income tax breaks to residents in 2005.
 Premier Pauline Marois (Parti Québécois) introduced a new tax bracket for high-income earners in 2013.
 Additionally, she replaced the flat health tax with a progressive system.
-Next, Premier Phillippe Couillard (Liberal) announced a tax cut for middle-income earners in 2017.
-Today, François Legault (Coalition Avenir Québec) is Premier and has not significantly changed personal income tax.
+Next, Premier Phillippe Couillard (Liberal) announced a tax cut for middle-income earners in 2017, and the tax rate for the first tax bracket was cut by 1% in 2017.
+The current Premier François Legault (Coalition Avenir Québec) introduced a tax cut of 1% to the first two tax brackets in 2023.

 Contribution to the Health Services Fund